Arsham1024/Arsham1024/README.md

 # Hello, I'm Arsham

 I am a Software Engineer at Homes.com, part of the CoStar Group.\
-Most likely to spend 4 hours coding a script to optimize a 30 seconds task.
+Most likely to spend 4 hours writing a script to optimize a 30 seconds task.

 ## About Me